Erin’s Recipe Rundown

 Instructions

 - Have a 2-cup glass measuring cup ready as you prepare this posset.
-You want to reduce the cream/lemon mixture to exactly 2 cups for the best consistency.
-The best way to do this is pour the mixture into the measuring cup once or twice during boiling to monitor the amount.
-Set out 6 small ramekins or dessert cups to pour the custard into.
+You want to reduce the cream and lemon mixture to exactly 2 cups for the best consistency.
+The best way to do this is to pour the mixture into the measuring cup once or twice during boiling to monitor the amount.
+Set out 6 small ramekins or dessert cups to pour the custard into once reduced.

-- Combine the cream, sugar, and lemon zest in a medium saucepan and bring to boil over medium heat.
-Simmer the mixture, stirring frequently to dissolve the sugar for 8-12 minutes.
-Do not leave the mixture unattended as it can boil over!
-Simmer until the mixture is reduced to 2 cups (start checking the amount around 8 minutes of simmering.)
+- Combine the heavy cream, sugar and lemon zest in a medium saucepan and bring to a simmer over medium heat.
+Simmer the mixture, stirring frequently to dissolve the sugar, for8-12 minutes until the mixture is reduced to 2 cups (start checking the amount around 8 minutes of simmering).
+Do not leave the mixture unattended as it can boil over.

 - Pour the mixture into the 2-cup glass measuring cup and stir in the lemon juice.
 Let the mixture cool for about 20 minutes.
-Strain the cream through a fine-mesh strainer into a bowl.
-Divide the cream evenly among the 6 individual ramekins or dessert cups.
+Strain the mixture through a fine-mesh strainer into a bowl.
+Divide the mixture evenly among the 6 individual ramekins or dessert cups.

 Notes